Kremlin says any attack on annexed territory will be an attack on Russia | Headlines

 Kremlin says any attack on annexed territory will be an attack on Russia

 Moscow is declaring Ukraine's Donetsk, Luhansk, Kherson and Zaporizhzhia regions, largely or partly occupied by Russian or Russian-backed forces, to be part of Russia.
 Asked by reporters if an attack by Ukraine on the territories Russia is claiming as its land would be considered an attack on Russia, Kremlin spokesman Dmitry Peskov said: "It would not be anything else."
+Putin said last week he was willing to use nuclear weapons to defend Russia's "territorial integrity".
 Russia is moving to annex the regions after holding what it called referendums in the occupied areas of Ukraine.

 - Country: